ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 	![uie-folder](.\images\image21.png)

-**Note: For case-insensitive and wildcard searches in UIE, below settings should be included in managed-schema of the Solr core.
-Documents need to be recrawled after making this change.**
+**Note**: For case-insensitive and wildcard searches in UIE, settings below should be included in `managed-schema` of the Solr core.

 ```
 <fieldType name="text_ws" class="solr.TextField" positionIncrementGap="100">